 This guide was modified by UH College of Education, based on an Accessibility Toolkit developed as a collaboration between BCcampus and and CAPER-BC licensed BB-BY 4.0.
 The goal of the Accessibility Toolkit is to provide the resources needed so that each content creator, instructional designer, educational technologist, librarian, administrator, teaching assistant, etc. has the opportunity to create truly open and accessible digital content — that is free and accessible for all students.

-This checklist was developed by University of Washington as a reference to providing accessible web-based resources including electronic documents in Word, PDF, and other formats.
+University of Washington is a leader in the Accessible Technology area.
+This checklist is a great reference for providing accessible web-based resources including electronic documents in Word, PDF, and other formats.

 These key principles of accessible design from National Center on Disability and Access to Education (NCDAE) are a list of easily implemented, basic principles that will ensure greater accessibility of web content.